garethltm/obsibrain/sc900/Global Secure Access.md

 	- The Usage profiling widget displays usage patterns for Internet Access, Private Access or Microsoft 365 over a selected period of time & by category![Screenshot of the usage profiling widget.](https://learn.microsoft.com/en-us/training/wwl-sci/explore-access-management-capabilities/media/dashboard-usage-profiling.png)
 3. Alerts & notifications (preview)
 	- The Alerts & notifications widget shows what is happening in the network & helps identify suspicious activities or trends identified by the network data
+	- Widgets:
 		1. Unhealthy remote network - An unhealthy remote network has 1 or more device links disconnected
 		2. Increased external tenants activity - The number of users accessing external tenants has increased
 		3. Token & device inconsistency - The original token is used on a different device
 		4. Web content blocked - Access to the website has been blocked![Screenshot of the dashboard alerts notifications widget.](https://learn.microsoft.com/en-us/training/wwl-sci/explore-access-management-capabilities/media/dashboard-alerts-notifications.png)
 4. Cross tenant access
+	- [[Global Secure Access]] provides visibility into the number of users & devices that are accessing other tenants.
+	- Widgets:
+		1. Sign-ins - The number of sign-ins through [[Microsoft Entra ID]] to M